 For example,

-• 10 kg/mm: 10 kilograms of weight is required to compress the spring by 1 millimeter
+- 10 kg/mm: 10 kilograms of weight is required to compress the spring by 1 millimeter

-• 10 lb/in: 10 pounds of weight is required to compress the spring by 1 inch
+- 10 lb/in: 10 pounds of weight is required to compress the spring by 1 inch

 Choosing the right spring rate is incredibly important.
 It needs to match the weight of your car, engine placement, and driving style.

 That said, most springs don’t keep their original specs forever.
-Eventually they will give you problems as they get older and wear out, it’s just a matter of how much you can delay that process.
+Eventually, they will give you problems as they get older and wear out.
+It’s just a matter of how much you can delay that process.

 Coil Bind & Spring Bind

+Spring bind and coil bind are terms that are often used interchangeably.
 Coil bind is what happens when a spring fully compresses and all the coils bind together.
 At that point, it essentially turns into a solid piece of metal.
 This is entirely a spring-related issue.

 Of the two, coil binding is a bigger problem.